Audi A8 hybrid review

 |Car type||Electric range||Fuel economy||CO2 emissions|

 With the help of a dashboard indicator, you can be gentle enough with the accelerator to avoid waking the petrol engine, too.
-An EV mode instructs the car to prioritise battery power, but in general it's better to leave the car in Hybrid mode and let it work out the best combination of electric and petrol power to keep moving as efficiently as possible.
+An EV mode instructs the car to prioritise battery power, but in general it's better to leave it in Hybrid mode and let it work out the best combination of sources to keep moving as efficiently as possible.